D-Alex/ropencv/README.md

 This is the first draft for automated ffi ruby bindings using rbind for opencv 2.4.9 and higher

 # Installation
-- you have to install opencv 2.4.9 or higher first
+You have to install opencv 2.4.9 or higher first.
+After this you can install the opencv ruby bindings via:
 - gem install ffi rbind
+- mkdir build
+- cd build
+- cmake ..
-- ruby generate.rb
+- make install

-# Example
+# Example1

     require 'opencv'
     include OpenCV